microsoft/mssql-django/README.md

 The following features are currently not supported:
 - mssql-django does not support SQL-based regex commands
 - Altering a model field from or to AutoField at migration

+Certain limitations for JSONField lookups, more details [here](https://github.com/microsoft/mssql-django/wiki/JSONField).

 ## Future Plans